Published by Christina Riley. Last Updated on October 4, 2023.

-February in North Carolina is for romantics and officially celebrating Black history, even if both deserve recognition throughout the year.
+February in North Carolina is for romantics and for officially celebrating Black history, even if both deserve recognition throughout the year.
 Beyond the romance and important historic places, there are some other fun things to do in North Carolina in February, too.

 Winter’s last full month is also filled with events that’ll help you keep warm inside or celebrate the cold weather outside.
 Yes, there are plunges and races to go along with indoor expos and we’ve got them all here.

 We hope these things to do in North Carolina in February will keep you busy enough to not think about spring being around the corner.